cruzgerman216/Code-Labs-Front-end-Exercises/C11-Angular-the-basics/warm-up.md

 ## Exercise 1:

-Evaluate the expression of a and b depending on what the parameter of operator is.
+Evaluate the expression of a and b depending on what `operator` is (..see defined function below).

 ```js